tonderio/tonder-sdk/README.md

 [
     {
         name: 'name of the product',
-        price: 'price of the product',
+        price_unit: 'price of the product',
         image: 'url to the image to be used'
     }
 ]